jaked122/bytecoin/WhatBytecoin.md

 deductible that they paid before the bandwidth transfer started).
 The cost of the fine and severity of the punishemnt are determined by the network, not by the client or host.

-I said finally, but then I forgot about consistency and redundancy.
-Hosts cannot be trusted to hold onto files - websites go down and so do hosts.
-Because of this, a file is not uploaded to the network to a single host in its original form.
-The client first chooses an amount of redundancy (following a system like Tahoe-LAFS) establishing how much redundancy is desired and what type of RAID array should be used when storing the file on hosts.
-The network will then keep track of when a host goes down, and will react immediately to rebuild the file from the redundant pieces held on other hosts.

-I have not gone into specific details like what should be contained in a block or how everything should look exactly, but I believe that in this README I have covered all of the major points, enough that one should be able to construct a functional protocol.
-I intend to construct such a protocol over the next few months, along with a first implementation of that protocol.
-In order to improve the health of the cryptocurrency ecosystem, bytecoin shoud rely on hashing and cryptographic algorithms that are not currently found in the cryptocurrency ecosystem.
-My proposal is SHA3 for all hashing and whatever public key cipher is currently regarded as the most trusted (because currently no cryptocurrency uses public keys).